cjkenn/mimir/README.md

 Small language with c-style syntax.
 Currently, the language generates NASM valid x86_64 assembly, on linux platforms.
 Local optimizations can be performed, if you pass an optional flag to the compiler.

 The intended purpose of this project is to work on mainly backend compiler features: IR design and generation, SSA construction, control flow graphs, instruction selection, code generation, local optimizations, and register allocation.
 There is a handwritten parser and lexer, but the language doesn't have many features or sophistication.
+I'm certain there are some bugs in this stage...

 #### Building and Running
 Building is done using make.
 The directory structure is a WIP right now, so the builds are far from perfect.
 To compile a file with mimir, run: